Le-Jared/Roman-Numerical-Convertor/README.md

 # Roman-Numerical-Convertor
-Simple web app for assessment with testing
+Simple tool for assessment with testing

 # How to use on macOS/Linux
 Enter the folder